xiix0/scam/README.md

-Today is the first day of the rest of your life.
+Be careful of reading health books, you might die of a misprint.
+		-- Mark Twain